 Hero Dogs of 9/11 Legacy Lives On

 Up until last year, there was very little recognition for the hundreds of dogs that served in the aftermath of 9/11.
 An organization called Finding One Another, a Tails of Hope Foundation program, has become a key establishment to rectify this oversight.
-Last year, on the 10-year anniversary of tragic act of terrorism, they helped to organize a tribute event that honored search and rescue dogs and their handlers.
+On the 10-year anniversary of the tragic act of terrorism, they helped to organize a tribute event that honored search and rescue dogs and their handlers.

 Finding One Another (FOA) has been a touch point for people who participated in the search and rescue teams to connect to each other.
 They also work to educate the public, including students, about the importance that dogs play in protecting our country.
 They seek to offer financial support for expenses incurred for their valuable volunteer service.

 FOA has also put together school programs that inspire kids to consider careers in training, research, or providing veterinary care to search and rescue dogs.
 This is particularly important since, even with all the advancements in modern technology, there is nothing that compares to the skill set these dogs demonstrate in disaster response teams.